Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/image/options.rst

           Foreground image.

 The two images presented here are used to demonstrate the different image options.
-The *background image* is an ordinary JPG-file, the *foreground image* is a PNG-file with various alpha and grayscale values.
+The *background image* is an ordinary JPG file, the *foreground image* is a PNG file with various alpha and grayscale values.
 The vertical bar on the right side of the foreground image is an Alpha blend, the horizontal bar has 50% alpha.